 - Symptoms of pregnancy: What happens right away

 - Home pregnancy tests: Can you trust the results?

 - see all in Pregnancy symptoms

 Other symptoms of pregnancy

 Sometimes symptoms of pregnancy are less familiar or obvious.
 If you're pregnant, you might experience:

-In addition, your basal body temperature — your oral temperature when you first wake up in the morning — might provide an early clue about pregnancy.
+In addition, your basal body temperature — your temperature when you first wake up in the morning — might provide an early clue about pregnancy.
 Basal body temperature increases slightly soon after ovulation and remains at that level until your next period.
 If you've been charting your basal body temperature to determine when you ovulate, its continued elevation for more than two weeks could mean that you're pregnant.